Ek Paheli Leela: Soundtrack

 The music for the film was composed by Dr. Zeus, Amaal Mallik, Meet Bros Anjjan, Tony Kakkar and Uzair Jaswal with lyrics penned by Kumaar, Manoj Muntashir and Tony Kakkar.
 The background score was composed by Mannan Munjal.
 The soundtrack comprises 9 songs.
 Ensemble singers like Tulsi Kumar, Arijit Singh, Kanika Kapoor, Monali Thakur, Meet Bros Anjjan, Mohit Chauhan, Neha Kakkar and Pakistani singer Uzair Jaswal have lent their voices for the film.
-The first song titled "Desi Look" was released as single on 19 February 2015.
 The full soundtrack album was released on 10 March 2015.